niallriddell/constellation-extensions-challenge/WidgetTutorial.md

     },
 ```

-> [!NOTE] All properties configured in the "properties" array will be resolved
+> All properties configured in the "properties" array will be resolved at
-> at runtime and the values selected during UI Authoriing configured will be
+> runtime and the values selected during UI Authoriing configured will be passed
-> passed into our component at runtime as **props**.
+> into our component at runtime as **props**.

-1. Now things get a little bit more involved.
+6. Now things get a little bit more involved.
 We create
    [GROUP](https://docs.pega.com/bundle/constellation-dx-components/page/constellation-dx-components/custom-components/formats.html#d6290e274)
    format that will organise any properties nested within this property together
    in the UI Authoring experience.
 This GROUP will allow for the selection of